akpandey-dev/live-html-editor/README.md

 # Live HTML Editor

-A live HTML editor project made using HTML, CSS and JavaScript.
+A lightweight, browser-based, interactive HTML editor built using pure HTML, CSS, and JavaScript, that lets you write, edit, and instantly preview HTML content.

 ## Features